dobregons/money_exchange/README.md

-# money_exchange
+# Money Exchange
-Landing page for money exchange using Angular
+Landing page for money exchange using Angular 7.